cidentertainment/node-replay/README.md

 All responses are stored as text files using the simplest format ever, so you can edit them in Vim, or any of the many non-Vim text editors in existence:

-- First comes the request path (including query string)
+- First comes the request method and path (including query string)
 - Followed by any headers sent as part of the request (like `Accept` and `Authorization`)
 - Then an empty line
 - Next the response status code and (optional) HTTP version number